nghiant2710/docs/raspberrypi3-debian/content.md

-# What is Raspberrypi3-debian?
+# What is raspberrypi3-debian?

 The bare bones OS image for Raspberry Pi 3.
-Apt sources.list from raspbian repository: [http://archive.raspbian.org/raspbian/](http://archive.raspbian.org/raspbian/) added.

 # How to use this image